shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 ```

-- In the constructor of the `TodoListModel` class, we are calling the asynchronous `init` function.
-- `init` function contains the initialization of `_client` object followed by calling `getAbi`, `getCredentials` and `getDeployedContract` functions.
+In the constructor of the `TodoListModel` class, we are calling the asynchronous `init` function. `init` function contains the initialization of `_client` object followed by calling `getAbi`, `getCredentials` and `getDeployedContract` functions.

-- In the `getAbi` function, we are fetching the ABI of our smart contract and extracting the address of deployed contract.
-- In the `getCredentials` function, we create an instance of the `Credentials` class by passing in our private key.
+In the `getAbi` function, we are fetching the ABI of our smart contract and extracting the address of deployed contract.
+In the `getCredentials` function, we create an instance of the `Credentials` class by passing in our private key.

-- **Note** - It's recommended to store the private key in encrypted form in Flutter.
+**Note** - It's recommended to store the private key in encrypted form in Flutter.
 For the simplicity of this tutorial, we are keeping the private key in a string format.

-- In the `getCredentials`function, first, we will create an instance of our smart contract using `_abiCode` and `_contractAddress`.
+In the `getCredentials` function, we will create an instance of our smart contract using `_abiCode` and `_contractAddress`.
 Once we have a contract instance, we can create an instance of all the functions we have in the smart contract, as shown above in the code.

 Now that we have initialized all our variables, it's time to implement CRUD operations.
 In the `TodoListModel` add following functions: